Claude Code plugin · v0.2.1

 lib/pure logic, zero deps, unit-tested in isolation

-notes.js — format & index match.js — covers globs session-state.js — per-turn memory backup.js — version ring hook-io.js — stdin/opt-out/errors
+notes.js — format & index match.js — covers globs session-state.js — per-turn memory backup.js — version ring metrics.js — effectiveness record hook-io.js — stdin/opt-out/errors

 Where everything lives on disk